Key takeaways:

 Kantech is a Tyco Security Products company founded in 1986 that designs and sells various access control solutions that are ready to use right out of the box.
 The company’s product lineup ranges from security services and software to door controllers and telephone systems.

 The Kantech Telephone Entry System (KTES) is a basic building entry system designed for apartments, gated communities, condos, offices, and industrial properties.
-Visitors can call and communicate with a tenant directly through the KTES, at which point the tenant can grant or deny entry directly from a landline telephone or cell phone.
+Visitors can call and communicate with a tenant directly through the KTES, at this point, the tenant can grant or deny entry directly from a landline telephone or cell phone.

 Property staff can remotely manage their building’s KTES using Kantech’s EntraPass software, which appears to be sold separately and may only be compatible with Windows operating systems.